plexsystems/konstraint/examples/policies-no-rego.md

 _source: [container_warn_no_ro_fs](container_warn_no_ro_fs)_

-## P2004: PodSecurityPolicies should require that a read-only root filesystem is set
+## P2004: PodSecurityPolicies should require that a read\-only root filesystem is set

 **Severity:** Warning